phpDocumentor/phpDocumentor/docs/PSR.md

 The value represented by "Type" can be an array.
 The type MUST be defined following the format of one of the following options:

-1. unspecified, no definition of the represented array is given.
+1. unspecified, no definition of the contents of the represented array is given.
    Example: `@return array`

 2. specified containing a single type, the Type definition informs the reader of